rs146/springmvc-pdf-itext/README.md

 2. The newer versions of iText are released under a different license (not free for commercial applications).
 3. If the latest iText version is really needed, your own AbstractView could be written instead of using the default.

-However, in comparison to the original repo, this Project actaully works.
+However, in comparison to the original repo, this Project actually works.
 The important bugs in the previous repo have been fixed and a more complex PDF is also produced by this code.